ds4se/chapters/mikegodfrey/provenanceChapter.md

 - What is the evidence?
 How reliable is it?

-## What are the key tasks?
+## What are the key entities?

-To do so, we need to able to identify which entities we are interested in, and how they relate to each other.
+To be able to address these issues, we need to able to identify which entities we are interested in, and how they relate to each other.
 There are several kinds of entities that we might want to consider:

 1. software artifacts that are managed by some tool as first-class entities, such as source code files, commits in a version control system (VCS), or bug reports in an issue tracking system;